metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Required:

-- `component_name` (String) Specifies the name of the cluster component.
+- `component_name` (String) Specifies the name of the Component.
-- `instance_name` (String) Utilized to designate the candidate primary or leader instance for the switchover process.
-If assigned '*', it signifies that no specific primary or leader is designated for the switchover, and the switchoverAction defined in 'clusterDefinition.componentDefs[x].switchoverSpec.withoutCandidate' will be executed.
-It is mandatory that 'clusterDefinition.componentDefs[x].switchoverSpec.withoutCandidate' is not left blank.
-If assigned a valid instance name other than '*', it signifies that a specific candidate primary or leader is designated for the switchover.
-The value can be retrieved using 'kbcli cluster list-instances', any other value is considered invalid.
-In this scenario, the 'switchoverAction' defined in clusterDefinition.componentDefs[x].switchoverSpec.withCandidate will be executed, and it is mandatory that clusterDefinition.componentDefs[x].switchoverSpec.withCandidate is not left blank.
+- `instance_name` (String) Specifies the instance to become the primary or leader during a switchover operation.
+The value of 'instanceName' can be either:  1. '*' (wildcard value): - Indicates no specific instance is designated as the primary or leader. - Executes the switchover action from 'clusterDefinition.componentDefs[*].switchoverSpec.withoutCandidate'. - 'clusterDefinition.componentDefs[x].switchoverSpec.withoutCandidate' must be defined when using '*'.
+2. A valid instance name (pod name): - Designates a specific instance (pod) as the primary or leader. - The name must match one of the pods in the component.
+Any non-valid pod name is considered invalid. - Executes the switchover action from 'clusterDefinition.componentDefs[*].switchoverSpec.withCandidate'. - 'clusterDefinition.componentDefs[*].switchoverSpec.withCandidate' must be defined when specifying a valid instance name.

 <a id="nestedatt--spec--upgrade"></a>